Equity-Linked Life Insurances on Maximum of Several Assets: Introduction

 In this paper, to partially fill the gaps mentioned above, we introduced a Bayesian Markov--Switching VAR (MS--VAR) model to value and hedge equity-linked insurance products.
-Our model offers the following advantages: (i) it tries to mitigate valuation complexity of life insurance products which depend on regime--switching, see \citeA{Hardy01}, (ii) it considers economic variables thus the model will be more consistent with future economic uncertainty (iii) it introduces regime--switching so that the model takes into account sudden and dramatic changes in the economy and financial market (iv) it adopts a Bayesian procedure to deal with over--parametrization.
+Our model offers the following advantages: (i) it tries to mitigate the valuation complexity of life insurance products which depend on regime--switching, see \citeA{Hardy01}, (ii) it considers economic variables thus the model will be more consistent with future economic uncertainty (iii) it introduces regime--switching so that the model takes into account sudden and dramatic changes in the economy and financial market (iv) it adopts a Bayesian procedure to deal with over--parametrization.
 Our model talks about not only the Bayesian MS--VAR process but also heteroscedastic models for a residual process.
-Novelty of the paper is that we introduced Bayesian MS--VAR process which is widely used to model economic variables to equity--linked life insurance products.
+The novelty of the paper is that we introduced Bayesian MS--VAR process which is widely used to model economic variables to equity--linked life insurance products.
+The paper considers non--dividend paying assets.
+For dividend--paying assets, we refer to \citeA{Battulga22b}.

 The rest of the paper is structured as follows.
 Section 2 provides a Theorem which is used to price life insurance products.
-We briefly consider some results from \citeA{Battulga22b} in Section 3, where the author obtained pricing formulas for some frequently used options under Bayesian MS--VAR process.
-In Section 4, we obtain pricing formulas for unit--linked life insurance products and segregated funds on maximum of several asset prices.
+We briefly consider some results from \citeA{Battulga24a} in Section 3, where the author obtained pricing formulas for some frequently used options under Bayesian MS--VAR process.
+In Section 4, we obtain pricing formulas for unit--linked life insurance products and segregated funds on a maximum of several asset prices.
 Section 5 provides hedging formulas, which are based on the locally risk--minimizing strategy for the equity--linked life insurance products.
 Finally, Section 6 concludes the study.